threefoldtech/info_grid/src/farmerbot/farmerbot.md

 ## Do I need TFT to run the farmerbot?
 How much?

 Yes.
 How much depends on where you run the farmerbot and how many nodes it will power on/off.
 If you run the farmerbot on a node on the grid you will have to pay TFT to rent that node (or deploy on that node).
 Next to that, you will have to pay the transaction fees every time the farmerbot has to wakeup a node or shutdown a node.
 This is with the account tied to the twin of your farm.
 On average each node in the farm will be shutdown and powered on at least once a day (periodic wakeup).
-In that case the average cost per month is defined by the function shown below.
+In that case the average cost per month to power on nodes and shut them back down equals:

-> 0.001 TFT (extrinsic fee) * amount of nodes * 30 * 2 (1 for powering down, one for powering up)
+> cost per month = 0.001 TFT (extrinsic fee) * amount of nodes * 30 * 2 (1 for powering down, one for powering up)

 ***